thoughtspot/thoughtspot.github.io/_admin/setup/set-up-relay-host.md

 1. Log in to the Linux shell using SSH.
 2. Issue the setup command, providing the IP address of the relay host.

-    Starting with ThoughtSpot release 6.0.5, you can specify a custom port to use to connect to the relay host.
+    Starting with ThoughtSpot release 6.0.5, you can specify a custom port to connect to the relay host.
 If you do not specify a port, the system uses the default recommended port, port 25.
 Use a custom port if port 25 is blocked in your environment.
-For example, port 25 is blocked in GCP environments.

     To use the default port, run the setup command: